OSGeo/gdal/src/generalities.rst

       .. warning::

-          Overwrite destroys and recreate the whole dataset.
+          Overwrite destroys and recreates the whole dataset.

-          Some programs with vector output can offer a more scope ``--overwrite-layer``.
+          Some programs with vector output can offer a more limited scope using ``--overwrite-layer``.

   - ``--update`` or ``--append`` may also be available